bxparks/rpn83p/docs/USER_GUIDE.md

       cursor will *always* be shown with an empty string.
     - The presence of the cursor indicates that the Edit Mode is in effect and that the Stack Lift is disabled.
-- Functions which take no arguments and return 1 or more values were surprisingly tricky to implement correctly.
+- Functions which take no arguments and return one or more values were surprisingly tricky to implement correctly.
 The canonical example of these functions is the `2ND PI` key.
 RPN83P implements these functions in the same way as the HP-42S: